 Our Philosophy

-One of the other things that makes our work unique is that we focus specifically on what we like to call “farmer” wines.
-Put simply, almost all of our wines come from producers who farm their own grapes or from those who purchase grapes from small, family grape farmers.
+One of the other things that makes us unique is that we focus on estate-bottled wines.
+Put simply, most of our wines come from producers who farm their own grapes, hand harvest them, and make them in their own facilities.

 These are the producers that subscribe to the notion that great wine is made in the vineyard with good, healthy, carefully grown grapes.
-In a sense, we offer a “farmer’s wine market”, and if you’ve ever shopped for your vegetables at one of Asheville’s many farmer’s markets, we think you’ll agree that the tomato purchased there far surpasses the quality, freshness and deliciousness of the one purchased at the grocery store.
+In a sense, we offer a “farmer’s wine market”, and if you’ve ever shopped for your vegetables at one of Asheville’s many farmer’s markets, we think you’ll agree that the tomato purchased there far surpasses the quality of the one purchased at the grocery store.
 This same premise applies to wine!

 Sustainability Tastes Better

-Many producers have been farming their vineyards this way for many years, but prefer not to spend the thousands of dollars it takes to get this designation printed on their labels.
-To them, organics is a necessity, a philosophy and a way of life, not a grand marketing scheme.
-We could go on and on, but the best way to learn more about these types of wines is to stop by the store and have a conversation with one our wine-loving consultants, and make sure you’ve got extra time on your hands!
+A lot of producers have been farming their vineyards this way for many years, but prefer not to spend the thousands of dollars it takes to get this designation printed on their labels.
+To them, organics is a necessity, a philosophy, and a way of life, not a grand marketing scheme.
+We could go on and on, but the best way to learn more about these types of wines is to stop by the store and have a conversation with one our wine-loving consultants.
+Make sure you’ve got extra time on your hands—we can geek out with the best of them!

 Our Dedicated Team